 Interscholastic sports, clubs, service and leadership groups help to build and enhance the culture of Springbank Community High School.
-Students are encouraged to take part in the many and diverse offerings our school has to enhance their high school experience.
-From athletics, Model UN, and the Gay-Straight Alliance to our after hours art club, robotics team and school plays, there are many opportunities for students to become involved and develop new friendships and skills and invest in the school community.
+Students are encouraged to take part in the many and diverse offerings our school must enhance their high school experience.
+From athletics, Model UN, and the Gay-Straight Alliance to our Art After Hours club, robotics team and school plays, there are many opportunities for students to become involved and develop new friendships and skills and invest in the school community.